Guide for Authors

 The Publisher reserves the right to proceed with publication if corrections are not communicated.
 Authors should return corrections within five working days of receipt of the PDF proof.
 Please note that only one set of corrections will be accepted.
 Should no corrections berequired, please confirm this.

-Final article PDF/OffprintsAll manuscripts should be submitted to http://ees.elsevier.com/pcd/Please send any enquiries to the Publisher:
+Final article PDF/OffprintsAll manuscripts should be submitted to http://ees.elsevier.com/pcd/

 1. A final, formatted PDF for published papers will be supplied to authors free of charge for personal use.